railsharipov/ft_rsa/README.md

 Although standard recommends that number of trials in Miller-Rabin prime check should change depending on number size, this implemetation uses fixed number of trials, specifically 20 (defined by ```RM_TRIALS```).
 This results in lower performance when prime checks are performed on 4096 bit or larger numbers.

+## For 42School buddies
+This project does not follow 'Norminette' code formatting requirements.
+Crypto involves a lot of math, so making 25-liners will not improve readability in any way.
+In my opinion, 'Norminette' is only good for Tier 2 and lower projects, but that's another story ;)

 ## Compile
 ```make```